Self-employed can access a second grant under SEISS

 The second round of grants paid out by the Self-Employment Income Support Scheme (SEISS) will be worth 70% of a self-employed person’s average monthly trading profits to cover three months’ worth of income, capped at £6,570.

-Applications for the second grant will open in August.
+Applications for the second grant will open from 17 August and you will be able claim from 18 August until 19 October.
 An individual does not need to have claimed the first grant to receive the second (for example if they have only been adversely affected by COVID-19 more recently).

 How it works